Accelerating Opportunity (AO) FAQ

-Accelerating Opportunity (AO) allows people that do not have a GED® or those that do have a high school diploma but are not college ready to enroll in Savannah Technical College (STC) while working towards their GED and/or becoming college ready.
-At the end of each program, students will exit with a GED®, if applicable, and at least one certification that can lead to a family-sustaining wage career.
+AO is a unique program at Savannah Technical College that allows people that do not have a high school diploma to enroll in select career programs at STC while working towards their GED®.
+The AO program is designed so that at the end of each program, students will exit with a GED® and at least one certification that can lead to a family-sustaining wage career.

 How do I get started?

 To get started with one of the new classes set to begin, you must:

 - Visit this web page

 - You will then be contacted by the AO Coordinator